Are you dividing your property following separation?

-Here are a few tips about property issues which may help as you start to think about dividing it up.
+Here are a few tips about property division issues following separation or divorce which may help as you start to think about dividing your property.

 - Keep as much of the personal property as you can.
 The cost of replacing personal property will always vastly exceed it’s ‘value’ in the family law calculations (which is second hand auction value).
 For example, a brand new fridge will cost you $1,500 but your current fridge will only be worth $500 if you auction it.